 To meet the financing needs of the Fund, the Committee annually recommends whether the assessed restoration fee is adequate for meeting Fund expenses in the following fiscal year.
 In addition, the Committee analyzes the cost of nutrient removal from wastewater facilities; advises the Department of the Environment on components of an education, outreach and upgrade program; and advises the Secretary of the Environment on the adoption of regulations.

-The Commmittee consists of seventeen members.
+The Committee consists of nineteen members.
 Ten are appointed by the Governor to four-year terms.
-One is a member of the Senate, appointed by the Senate President, and one is a member of the House of Delegates, appointed by the House Speaker.
+One is a Senate member, appointed by the Senate President, and one is a House of Delegates member, appointed by the House Speaker.
+One is appointed by the Department of the Environment, and one is appointed by the Chair of the Maryland Delegation to Chesapeake Bay Commission.
 Five serve ex officio (Code Environment Article, secs.
 9-1605.2).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov